michaelpearce21/CI_MS1_DAL/README.md

 ![Menu](docs/images/menu.png "Menu")

-Embedded as a PDF, which allows for easy changing of the menu in the future, as well as an intuituve and attractive user experience.
+Embedded as a PDF, which allows for easy changing of the menu in the future, as well as an intuitive and attractive user experience.
 The user will have access to a food and drink menu.
 In mobile form this is changed to a static menu.
 This decision was made as the UI became cluttered with the embedded PDF at small screen sizes.
-On all sizes the option for a seperate download type link is available also.
+On all sizes the option for a separate download type link is available also.

 This meets the user stories of: